 Elementary Teaching

-SESP’s interdisciplinary elementary teaching concentration combines subject-area courses in the fields of Physical, Life, and Earth and Space Sciences, Civics and Government, Economics, Geography, Literature and Fine Arts, Historical Studies, and Mathematics/Statistics chosen from SESP and the Weinberg College of Arts and Sciences with courses in child and adolescent development, elementary education theory and methods, and urban education.
+SESP’s interdisciplinary elementary teaching concentration combines subject-area courses in the fields of Physical, Life, and Earth and Space Sciences, Civics and Government, Economics, Geography, Literature and Fine Arts, Historical Studies, and Mathematics/Statistics chosen from SESP and the Weinberg College of Arts and Sciences with teacher education courses like child and adolescent development, and elementary education theory and methods.
 In addition to the elementary teaching concentration-specific requirements, such as foundational, concentration cluster, and methods courses, elementary teaching candidates must also complete SESP’s Core courses, electives, distribution requirements, global engagement overlay, and Heterogeneities, Systems and Inequalities overlay.
-The program leads to an Illinois Professional Educator license as well as a bachelor of science in education and social policy degree.
+The program leads to an Illinois Professional Educator license as well as a bachelor of science in education and social policy degree upon completion of licensure and degree requirements.
 The degree is 42 units.

-Similar to the other SESP concentrations, which have a four unit practicum in the third year, elementary teaching students must complete a one-quarter student teaching internship in the last year while enrolled in TEACH_ED 387-0 Student Teaching: Elementary.
+Similar to the other SESP concentrations, which have a four unit practicum in the third year, elementary teaching students must complete a four unit student teaching internship in the last year while enrolled in TEACH_ED 387-0 Student Teaching: Elementary.

 Students must also complete the Undergraduate Registration Requirement and the degree requirements of their home school.